RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FastRelaxMover.md

 The MoveMap (for FastRelax) is initially set to minimize all degrees of freedom.
 The movemap lines are read in the order in which they are written in the xml file, and can be used to turn on or off dofs.
 The movemap is parsed only at apply time, so that the foldtree and the kinematic structure of the pose at the time of activation will be respected.

+Caveats:

+- Although the [[relax application|Relax]] can read a movemap from the `-in:file:movemap` option, the RosettaScripts mover ignores ignores it.
+Instead you must use the `<MoveMap>` syntax described above.

 ##See Also
 * [[FastDesignMover]]
 * [[Relax]]: The relax application
 * [[Preparing structures]]: Page on preparing structures for use in Rosetta using relax.